-Do I Want to Be a School Principal?
+Should I Become a School Principal?

 |Degree Field||Educational leadership or educational administration|

-|Licensure and/or Certification||Teacher certification and principal certification required, some states require school administrator certification|
+|Licensure and/or Certification||State-specific teacher certification and principal certification required, some states require school administrator certification|

-|Experience||Student teaching internship required; some employers may prefer prior work as a teacher*|
+|Experience||Student teaching internship required; employers may prefer teacher experience|

 Sources: U.S. Bureau of Labor Statistics, O*NET OnLine.